 **Note** – A quick hello to anyone reading this, I’m Alastair AKA Product Review Lad.
 I started this site to help people choose the best products to buy, and hopefully what you’re about to read will aid you in your choice.
 This page includes affiliate links to the likes of Amazon, which if you make a purchase I qualify to earn a (typically small) commission.
 Don’t worry as this won’t cost you anything, the likes of Amazon pay any commissions.
 Thank you in advance for your support as this helps Product Review Lad to create the best reviews.

 Best Ski and Snowboard Sunglasses Reviewed

-Oakley is a brand that is loved and trusted around the world for their quality.
-It should be no surprise that it is included in this list of the best sunglasses for ski and snowboarding.
+Oakley is a brand that is loved and trusted around the world for its quality.
+It should be no surprise that it is included in this list of the best sunglasses for skiing and snowboarding.
 In fact, Oakley’s Wind Jacket 2.0 sunglasses with Prizm Snow Sapphire lenses are your match made in heaven for both sunny and cloudy conditions.
 Prizm lenses are fabricated to enhance color, not reduce it.
 Prizm Snow Sapphire lenses have the following specifications:

 - 13% light transmission

 - Best for sun and clouds